fxpio/composer-asset-plugin/README.md

 License
 -------

-This project is under the MIT license.
+This composer plugin is under the MIT license.
 See the complete license in:

 [Resources/meta/LICENSE](Resources/meta/LICENSE)